Fort Thompson Woman Sentenced for Larceny

 Contact: Ace Crawford

-The investigation is being conducted by the Federal Bureau of Investigation and the Bureau of Indian Affairs.
-Assistant U.S. Attorney Meghan Dilges is prosecuting the case.
+This case was investigated by the Federal Bureau of Investigation and the Bureau of Indian Affairs.
+Assistant U.S. Attorney Meghan N. Dilges prosecuted the case.

 Return to Top